 From a dragon's scales created with hundreds of drawn and written sentiments to a 30-foot art piece made with entirely with reused objects, collaborative art projects are the heart of community art.
 Many of our community art pieces have become part of the Michigan Medicine permanent collection.

 Dragons represent courage and vitality.
 The scales of this dragon were created with the drawn and written wishes, hopes, and dreams of 1,700 faculty, staff, patients, guests, and learners.
-Gifts of Art brought this project together with the help of university and community artists and participants from across the Michigan Medicine community.
+Gifts of Art brought this project together with the help of participants from across the Michigan Medicine community, artist Katy Bergman Cassell, and Associate Professor Anne Mondro of the Penny M. Stamps School of Art & Design at the University of Michigan.

 The dragon is now a permanent art piece in the University Hospital on Floor 1 near the Main Lobby, symbolizing strength and new beginnings.